teuben/teunix/Install/kde6.md

     I currently have set it to "force".
 Maybe a more relaxed setting can work, too.

-14. KDE Connect
-        Set your phone on the same network, see it show up in the list, select and "Request pair"
-        - Approve on phone - test e.g. with "Remote Input" on phone, it should move mouse on laptop
-        - Set up a file system to share if you want to see them on the laptop

 ## Things I don't wind up using much, if any